goto4711/starter-hugo-academic/content/project/external-project/index.md

   focal_point: TOP
   filename: https://www.ai4media.eu/wp-content/themes/ai4media/assets/img/logo.svg
 ---
 AI4Media is a European centre of excellence in AI research.
-We work with artificial intelligence researchers across Europe focussing on the social impact of AI.
+We work with artificial intelligence researchers across Europe focussing on the social impact of AI in media.
+We also develop specialised education for humanities and social science researchers through the  [International AI Doctoral Academy](https://www.i-aida.org/).